AYJACKSON-ICS4U/SAA-HackEd/README.md

 ## Developers
 This app was developed by the following ICS4U students:
 ### Anoushka Jawale
-- Created the front-end

 ### Sabrina Button
-- Created the back-end and connections to MongoDB
-- Handled hosting

 ### Abinaya Nandan
-- Created the wiki